Dick Figures: The Movie: Production

 For a short time, Ed Skudder and Zack Keller tried approaching studios to make a film based on the series, but backed out after they didn't like the way the studios wanted to make the project, and instead turned to Kickstarter to help get the movie made.

 The movie was originally set to be a 40-minute-long special, according to the "stretch goals" announced for the Kickstarter campaign, but the film was extended to a length of 73 minutes and was also made available for public access.

 Kickstarter backers David Haley, Brendan Haines, Rob DenBleyker, Dave McElfatrick and Ashley Shelhon were given an animated appearance and actual voice role in the film for their $2,500 pledge contributions.

 A book called The Art of Dick Figures: The Movie was written and published by Skudder and Keller onto Amazon.com, in both paperback and Kindle versions.
 The book depicts some concepts, designs, storyboards and pre-production information of the movie.

 Release

 The film was released on VOD on September 17, 2013.

 One of the film's executive producers, Aaron Simpson, aimed to give everyone access to the film, whether they could afford a paid digital download or not, so the movie was also distributed on YouTube in 12 chapters over the course of 3 months.

 The film successfully had a theatrical debut at the Buffer Festival in Toronto on November 9, 2013.

 Home media

 Dick Figures: The Movie was released on DVD and Blu-ray in the United States by Cinedigm on December 3, 2013.
 The film comes with an audio commentary by Ed Skudder and Zack Keller, 5 behind the scenes featurettes, a short featurette starring Ben Tuller as Lord Tourettes and the theatrical trailer.

-Sequel

-In October 2014, Mondo Media announced the development of three new movies, including a sequel to Dick Figures: The Movie that would be produced by Bill Schultz through Home Plate Entertainment.
-Currently, no updates have been made on the movie's production.